 Forage isn’t the only contributing factor when it comes to ulcers, just like humans stress can also be a factor, regardless of whether it’s environmental or physical stress.
 If a horse is excessively exercised this can increase the ulcer risk because as the horse moves acid is sploshing about in his stomach.
 The acid then splashes the upper region of the stomach which is more sensitive, over time an ulcer can start to develop.

 Prolonged usage of NSAIDs (or non-steroidal anti-inflammatory drugs) can, over time, damage the lining of a horse’s stomach which increases the risk of ulcers.
 While I’m of course not saying that you should stop treating pain in your horse with NSAIDs, you should do it with caution, and always speak to your veterinarian first.
-Every horse is different and what is considered as long term in one horse is different to another so it’s important to speak to your veterinarian if your horse is taking NSAIDs and starts to show signs of stomach pain or discomfort.
+Every horse is different and what is considered long-term in one horse is different from another so it’s important to speak to your veterinarian if your horse is taking NSAIDs and starts to show signs of stomach pain or discomfort.

-How can I naturally prevent my horse getting an ulcer
+How to prevent your horse from getting an ulcer

 Forage is the most important factor in reducing your horse’s chances of getting an ulcer but it won’t 100% guarantee he won’t suffer from one.
 There are also other factors that need to be taken into consideration but if you follow these simple steps it’ll greatly reduce the chances.